TNT (American TV network): Expansion

 The channel was also known for its late night programming.
 One such program was MonsterVision, a Saturday night B movie showcase that aired from 1991 to 2000.
-Often the series had special themes, such as "Godzilla Bash '94", an all-day marathon of movies from the Godzilla franchise.
+Often the series had special themes, such as "Godzilla Bash '94," an all-day marathon of movies from the Godzilla franchise.
 Penn & Teller served as occasional guest hosts during its early years; and in 1996, MonsterVision found a permanent host in cult personality and drive-in movie aficionado Joe Bob Briggs, who hosted a pair of more contemporary horror films each week, such as Friday the 13th Part 2 and Wes Craven's New Nightmare.
 During the wraparound segments within each film, Briggs provided a running commentary, trivia, off-color jokes, and a drive-in total, as well as jokes at the expense of TNT's Standards & Practices department regarding the heavy censorship of the featured movies.
 This running joke culminated in a Friday the 13th all-night Halloween marathon in 1998, where it was implied that Ted Turner was out to kill him.

-Into the 1990s, TNT continued to air cartoons from the Turner library, such as The Flintstones, Scooby-Doo, the DePatie-Freleng Pink Panther cartoons, Dexter's Laboratory, and The Real Adventures of Jonny Quest as part of a daily block called TNT Toons.
+Into the 1990s, TNT continued to air cartoons from the Turner library, such as The Flintstones, Scooby-Doo, Dexter's Laboratory, and The Real Adventures of Jonny Quest as part of a daily block called TNT Toons; the DePatie-Freleng Pink Panther cartoons were also featured.
 The Rudy and Gogo World Famous Cartoon Show, which ran from 1995 to 1997, was an original children's program on the channel featuring Warner Bros., MGM, and Popeye shorts, hosted by a titular pair of a marionette and a nanny goat.
 In January 1996, the channel began scaling back its children's programming amid competition in that market from Nickelodeon and Turner-owned sister channel Cartoon Network; at that time, TNT discontinued its late-afternoon block of animated series in favor of airing acquired drama series such as Starsky & Hutch and In the Heat of the Night.
 In 1998, TNT dropped all of its remaining cartoons, relegating those shows to Cartoon Network.
 Most of the animated series and shorts that were dropped would also serve as the core of Boomerang, a subscription channel devoted to classic cartoons that launched on April 1, 2000.